On this page

 If we look to the professional investors as a guide, Australia’s large super funds, on average, do not hedge their international equity exposure.

-According to the June 2021 Australian Prudential Regulation Authority (APRA) quarterly statistical data (for super funds of more than four members), of the $602.14 billion invested in international equities, just $152.05 billion, or 25% was hedged.
-That was down slightly on the 28% of international equity investments that were hedged in June 2020.
-It’s difficult to say whether that reflects the long-term nature of super, the outlook for the Australian dollar, or a bit of both.
+According to the June 2023 Australian Prudential Regulation Authority (APRA) quarterly statistical data (for super funds of more than four members), of the $631.99 billion invested in international equities, just $164.677 billion, or 26% was hedged.
+That percentage of hedging has remained relatively constant over the past three years but it’s difficult to say whether that reflects the long-term nature of super, the outlook for the Australian dollar, or a combination of both.

 As an SMSF trustee, you need to include any decisions you make about currency in your fund’s investment strategy.
 You should also consider including an explanation of why, or why not, you decided to hedge any international exposure.

 When it comes to global investments, it’s important to consider the impact currency fluctuations may have on your returns.
-If you would prefer to eliminate currency risk as a factor in your returns, then a hedged investment product might be appropriate.
+If you would prefer to eliminate currency risk and sleep a little easier, then a hedged investment product might be appropriate.

 Some investors take a bet each way, by splitting their international allocations between hedged and unhedged versions of investment options.
 This helps protect a portfolio from the potential detrimental effect of an adverse movement in foreign exchange rates, while also enabling their SMSF to benefit if the currency moves in a favourable direction.